telerik/xamarin-forms-docs/controls/datagrid/columns/column-types/template-column.md

 >important More information about Sorting and Grouping can be found in [DataGrid Soting]({%slug datagrid-sorting-overview%}) and [DataGrid Grouping]({%slug datagrid-grouping-overview%}) articles.

+>important **CellContentTemplate**, **CellEditTemplate** and **FilterControlTemplate** properties are part of the DataGrid features from R2 2020 Official Release.
+More details on celledit and cell content templates features check the [Cell Templates]({%slug datagrid-cell-templates%})article.
+More details on filtercontrol template please review the [FilterControl Template]({%slug datagrid-filtering-overview%}#filtercontrol-template) section.

 ## Sorting and Grouping for Template Column

 The example below shows how Sorting and Grouping can be applied to the DataGrid Template Column.